sanjay-rb/hundred_days_of_programming/README.md

 ## Installation
 Kindly refer to the following Google Play Store URL for app installation: [100 Days of Programming](https://play.google.com/store/apps/details?id=com.sanjoke.hundred_days_of_programming)

+## Specifications
+- 100 days, 100 unique programs to code in any language of your choice. 🖥️
+- This app offers both light and dark mode themes. 🌞🌜
+- Personalized tracking of task completion with submissions via GitHub and LinkedIn posts. 📊
+- Maintain your streak and stand out. 🌟
+- By sharing task completions, you can network on LinkedIn and document your progress on GitHub. 🤝📚

 ## Authors
 Designed, developed, and published by [Sanjay RB](https://sanjay-rb.github.io)